-The congregation/agency will reimburse the inter/vicar for approved expenses incurred in his/her work.
+The congregation/agency will reimburse the Intern for approved expenses incurred in their work.

 TRAVEL REIMBURSEMENT

 The congregation/agency will pay automobile expenses incurred in the performance of assigned duties at the rate specified by the IRS as an allowable deduction or a monthly allowance of \$100.00.